-In addition to the automatic Disqualification of the results in the Competition which produced the positive Sample under Article 9, all other competitive results of the Athlete obtained from the date a positive Sample collected (whether In-Competition or or other anti-doping Competition), rule violation occurred, through the commencement Provisional Suspension or Ineligibility period, unless fairness requires otherwise, be Disqualified with all of the resulting Consequences including forfeiture of any medals, points and prizes.
+In addition to the automatic Disqualification of the results in the Competition which produced the positive Sample under Article 9, all other competitive results of the Athlete obtained from the date a positive Sample collected (whether In-Competition or Out-of-Competition), or other anti-doping rule violation occurred. through the commencement of Provisional Suspension or Ineligibility period, unless fairness requires otherwise, be Disqualified with all of the resulting Consequences including forfeiture of any medals, points and prizes.